Sandy-Thabet/Sandy-Thabet/README.md

 ### Hi, I’m Sandy!

-Backend Software Engineer proficient in Node.js and MongoDB, with a passion for crafting scalable solutions.
+Iam a Backend Software Engineer proficient in Node.js and MongoDB, with a passion for crafting scalable solutions.
 Eagerly pursuing mastery in SQL databases, TypeScript, Sockets, and Nest.js to further elevate project efficiency and performance.
 Committed to continuous improvement, I am also learning AWS solutions including EC2, S3, RDS, and SES to harness the power of cloud computing for enhanced scalability and reliability.

 <!---
 - 👀 I’m interested in ...